karthikks26/Assignment/README.md

- # Fist run npm i and then npm run dev
+ # First run npm i and then npm run dev